microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 ## 1.2 Prerequisites
-The audience is assumed to be familiar with [NMR Architecture](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/architecture-overview) and the various aspects of developing NMR modules as documented [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-module-registrar2).
+The audience is assumed to be familiar with [NMR Architecture](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/architecture-overview) and the various aspects of developing NMR modules as described in [NMR documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-module-registrar2).

 ## 1.3 NPI Contracts for eBPF Extensions
 eBPF Extensions need to implement *provider modules* for two types of NPIs.
 They are the **Program Information NPI** provider and the **Hook NPI** provider.